 There is a small but growing research literature on the effectiveness of mindfulness training to help those with bipolar.
 An early pilot study by Williams and colleagues (Williams et al 2008) revealed that an 8-week, group MBCT training program alleviated anxiety symptoms in individuals with bipolar.
 This finding was in a sample of individuals who were currently in remission but had a history of suicidal thoughts.

 A larger study by Miklowitz et al (2009), also recruiting participants who were between episodes, demonstrated that both depressive and mania symptoms can be reduced by this training.
 Chadwick’s study was qualitative in nature (Chadwick et al 2009) and asked those who had taken part in a mindfulness program to share their experiences of what was helpful.

 Finding a qualified Mindfulness Teacher specialising in Bipolar

-Although the majority of studies have explored group based mindfulness training it is also possible to learn these meditation techniques in one-to-one therapy with a qualified teacher.
-It is recommended that those with mental illness seek out a therapist who has been trained in mindfulness as this professional with have the appropriate knowledge about the illness as well as the mindfulness training.
+Although the majority of studies have explored group-based mindfulness training it is also possible to learn these meditation techniques in one-to-one therapy with a qualified teacher.
+It's recommended that those with mental illness seek out a therapist who has been trained in mindfulness as this professional with have the appropriate knowledge about the illness as well as the mindfulness training.